-Find out the projects that will receive one of our Grants for Good
+Projects that will receive a Grants for Good

 Over £35,000 is to be awarded to 14 community projects as part of our Grants for Good scheme this year.

 Launched in 2011, the Grants for Good initiative offers support to organisations that help communities prosper under the core themes of employability, education, financial literacy and homelessness.